Tanjasta/pands-problem-sheet/README.md

 https://www.w3schools.com/python/python_while_loops.asp

 #### Task 5 - Weekday
-Task 5 - create a program, named weekday.py, that outputs whether or not today is a weekday.
-The weekday.py program was created.
-When run the program has two types of output.
-If the current day is weekday it outputs 'Yes, unfortinately today is a weekday.'
-If the current day is a weekend day it outputs 'It is a weekend, yay.'
-The program was tested on both week day and weekend day.
-On both occasions program outputs desired outcome.
+Task 5 - Create a Python program named 'weekday.py' that outputs whether or not today is a weekday.
+The 'weekday.py' file was created to work on solutions for this task.
+When run, the program has two types of output depending on the day it is run.
+If the current day is a weekday, it outputs 'Yes, unfortunately today is a weekday.'
+If the current day is a weekend day, it outputs 'It is a weekend, yay.'
+The program was tested on both weekdays and weekend days, and on both occasions, the program successfully outputs the desired outcome.

 *Referances*
 https://web.microsoftstream.com/video/54ad91ce-105a-40fd-89fb-8464a1750046?referrer=https:%2F%2Fvlegalwaymayo.atu.ie%2F